 What?
 Are you telling me that not everyone loves their job?
 No way!
 We simply can’t believe it.

-According to a 2014 report by the Conference Board, a New York-based nonprofit research group, 52.3% of people are unhappy at work.
+According to a report by the Conference Board, a New York-based nonprofit research group, 52% of people are unhappy at work.
 Over half of the people sitting at the office or working in the drive thru right now are not pleased with what they do to pay their bills.
 Are you in the unhappy or happy half of this statistic?
 We hope that, especially if you work for us, you are content with your profession.
 But if not, what should you do?
 Is there anything you can do to find happiness in a job that you don’t absolutely, positively LOVE?
 The answer is: yes.
+Of course, if you currently work from home, you’ll need to apply these suggestions to that scenario also.

 Let’s start by defining happiness at the work place.
 Ask yourself these 5 questions:

-1. Do you dread coming into work most days?
+1. Do you dread doing your work most days?

 2. Does your mood change drastically when you think about your work “to-do” list?

-3. Do you find yourself emotionally drained while you’re at work?
+3. Do you find yourself emotionally drained while you’re working?

-4. Do you steer clear of coworkers and other social opportunities at the office?
+4. Do you steer clear of coworkers and other social opportunities (when offered)?

 5. Would you automatically decline an extra shift if a manager offered you one?

 1. Smile and smile some more.
 If you force yourself to smile (and even laugh) you will see positive results.
-People around you might find your smiles contagious and your laughing infectious.
+People around you might find your smiles contagious and laughing infectious.
 Making someone else’s day better is a great reason to start enjoying work.
+Remember, people can even “see” a smile over the phone.

-2. Bring a healthy lunch.
+2. Eat a healthy lunch.
 You’ve heard the saying that you are what you eat, right?
 This applies to most people.
-Bring in a healthy lunch or snack to work and you might find yourself with more energy, which can directly affect your mood.
+Eat a healthy lunch or snack to work and you might find yourself with more energy, which can directly affect your mood.

 3. Try to see the positive side.
 Some people are so unhappy that it seems impossible for them to see the benefits that their job might bring to the table.
 Post a reminder at your desk or have a symbol that represents the positive side of what you are doing – perhaps a charm bracelet with a dollar sign charm on it!
 At least you have a paycheck coming at the end of your two weeks, right?